 Click Here for tab for Señorita by Shawn Mendes and Camila Cabello

-So depending on whether you want to take the lead on the electric guitar or hang back and play some Latin inspired finger picked chords, this song has you covered.
-You’ll be primarily playing barre chords quite high up the neck, it’s not too difficult to hold and is a good opportunity for any beginners to work a little on their forearm dexterity as some of those chords need a good amount of pressure to hold down.
+So depending on whether you want to take the lead on the electric guitar or hang back and play some Latin-inspired fingerpicked chords, this song has you covered.
+You’ll be primarily playing barre chords quite high up the neck.
+It’s not too difficult to hold and presents a good opportunity for any beginners to work a little on their forearm dexterity as some of those chords need a good amount of pressure to hold down.

 Hips Don’t Lie by Shakira

 Click Here for tab for Hips Don’t Lie by Shakira

 Some more Latin influence here with this great collaboration between Shakira and rapper Wyclef Jean.
 Released back in 2006 as a promotional single for the re-release of her album Oral Fixation, Vol 2.
 After the single’s release, it received a plethora of awards including a People’s Choice Award and an MTV Latin America music award.
 It also hit the number 1 spot in over 18 countries, making it a bonafide worldwide success.

 There’s a fair bit of Latin-styled layering going on in this song.
 As such, it can be challenging to distill it down and cover all the bases on a single guitar.
 This is why we have provided a great video lesson that details how to play this using simple open chords.
 You’ll need a capo on the first fret to make the chords easier to hold.

 Click Here for tab for Chandelier by Sia

 This is a pop song from Australian singer/songwriter Sia and was a promotional single from her sixth album 1000 Forms of Fear.
 The accompanying music video features the incredibly talented American dancer Maddie Ziegler and has amassed over 2 billion views on YouTube, which contributed massively to the song’s commercial success.